CAMEO: Collection of Multilingual Emotional Speech Corpora: Introduction

-The main contributions of this work include: \begin{itemize} \item The introduction of the \textbf{CAMEO} collection, which was publicly released on the Hugging Face platform to promote transparent and reproducible SER benchmarking\footnote{\url{https://huggingface.co/datasets/amu-cai/CAMEO}}. \item The systematic curation and normalization of 13 emotional speech datasets spanning eight languages. \item A comparative evaluation of multiple models on the unified corpus using standardized prompts and metrics. \item The development of a public leaderboard on the Hugging Face platform for ongoing model evaluation and comparison\footnote{\url{https://huggingface.co/spaces/amu-cai/cameo-leaderboard}}. \end{itemize}
+The main contributions of this work include: \begin{itemize} \item Release of the \textbf{CAMEO} collection on Hugging Face for transparent and reproducible SER benchmarking\footnote{https://huggingface.co/datasets/amu-cai/CAMEO}. \item Systematic curation and normalization of 13 datasets spanning eight languages. \item Comparative evaluation of multiple models on the unified corpus using standardized prompts and metrics. \item A public leaderboard on Hugging Face for ongoing model comparison\footnote{https://huggingface.co/spaces/amu-cai/cameo-leaderboard}. \end{itemize}